aucarter/vieIA2030/README.md

-# vie_ia2030
+# Vaccine Impact Estimates for IA2030

-Vaccine Impact Estimates for IA2030
+This package includes the tools used to generate vaccine impact estimates for IA2030

 ## Methods